 Dataset and data loader utilities #

-This module defines a small in-memory dataset wrapper together with a deterministic (seeded) loader.
+This module defines an in-memory dataset wrapper together with a deterministic (seeded) loader.
 The shuffling logic is pure and reproducible.

 Design boundary: